-- a) describe the structure of the tongue in relation to the function of taste. - b) describe the afferent pathway followed by a gustatory impulse from the receptor to the gustatory centre in the brain.

-5. The Skin

-- a) describe the structure of the skin in relation to the function of touch. - b) describe the afferent pathway followed by an impulse from the receptors to the brain. - heat - pressure - touch - cold pain

-6. Development of the Special Senses

-- a) Describe the embryonic development.

-- b) Describe the effects of aging.

-- c) Discuss ways to improve life during the aging process.
+- a) describe the structure of the tongue in relation to the function of taste. - b) describe the afferent pathway followed by a gustatory impulse from the receptor to the gustatory centre in the brain. - 5.
+The Skin - a) describe the structure of the skin in relation to the function of touch. - b) describe the afferent pathway followed by an impulse from the receptors to the brain. - heat - pressure - touch - cold pain - 6.
+Development of the Special Senses - a) Describe the embryonic development. - b) Describe the effects of aging. of Ch.
+8 in The A&P - c) Discuss ways to improve life during the aging process.

-C. Thermal Control Mechanisms
+с.
+Thermal Control Mechanisms

-- Describe the basic structures & functions of the skin & mucous membrane. - Describe the role of the skin in adapting to heat production or temperature drop. - Explain how the skin & mucous membrane provide mechanical and chemical barriers to stimuli. - Explain the role of the hypothalamus & nervous system in the skin's response to thermal changes.
+- 1. Describe the basic structures & functions of the skin & mucous membrane. - 2.
+Describe the role of the skin in adapting to heat production or temperature drop. - 3.
+Explain how the skin & mucous membrane provide mechanical and chemical barriers to stimuli. - 4.
+Explain the role of the hypothalamus & nervous system in the skin's response to thermal changes.